AlexisVS/eq-run/readme.md

 # eQual - Run

-Contributors: (this should be a list of wordpress.org userid's)
+Contributors: (this should be a list of wordpress.org user IDs)

 Tags: comments, spam